Justice Department to expand redlining investigation efforts

 The Justice Department, CFPB and OCC reached a settlement against Trustmark National Bank on Friday that would end allegations that the bank redlined against certain neighborhoods in Memphis.

-Trustmark, a bank primarily found in the South with $13 billion in assets, will be required to open mortgage offices in redlined neighborhoods as well as contribute $3.85 million toward a fund to create loan subsidies for borrowers in these discriminated neighborhoods.
-The bank will also pay a $5 million fine to the CFPB and a $4 million fine to the OCC.
+Trustmark, a bank primarily found in the South with $13 billion in assets, will be required to open a mortgage office in a majority-Black and Hispanic neighborhood within the Memphis metropolitan area as well as contribute $3.85 million toward a fund to create loan subsidies for borrowers in discriminated neighborhoods.
+The bank will also pay a $5 million fine to the CFPB and a $1 million fine to the OCC.

 Trustmark President and CEO Duane Dewey said in a statement that the bank fully cooperated with the DOJ’s investigation to “avoid the distraction of protracted litigation.”
 The discriminatory acts happened between at least 2014 and 2016, and the bank has made efforts to fix these practices, he said.